I'll never forget being told as a child. "No one's going to remember you, or even care about you in a hundred years". Will they be right?

-From colossal statues erected around the world, to sculptures, waxworks and artwork.
+From colossal statues erected around the world to sculptures, waxworks and artwork.
 Even a doll or action figure crafted in the likeness of someone.

 Paper, wood or gold.
 If it has any relationship to a famous person, something they signed, used, owned can be worth more than its weight in gold.
 Any recognised name or brand associated with quality are eagerly sought after.
-Items relating to famous people that everyone would love to own or even touch is worth it's weight in gold.
+Items relating to famous people that everyone would love to own or even touch is worth their weight in gold.